kinguser981/TWRP-Recovery-Flags/README.md

 # Qcom specific enhancements
 TW_TARGET_USES_QCOM_BSP

-# Use a prebuilt kernel rather than building from source
-TARGET_PREBUILT_KERNEL

 # Use RGBA,RGBX,ARGB and whatever, I don't remember, see the main thread for that info.
 TARGET_RECOVERY_PIXEL_FORMAT